Skip to Main Content

 Our visitation program is managed by the Office of Patient Experience who can be reached at 305-243-help (4357) or HereToHelp@miami.edu.

-Ambulatory (doctor’s offices) clinic sites include CTU’s
+Ambulatory (doctor’s offices) clinic sites including CTUs.

 Each patient may have two healthy visitors come with them to their appointment when space permits.

-Emergency Department and Oncology Urgent Care
+Emergency Department and Oncology Care Clinic

 One healthy visitor may come with each patient.

-Visitation on medical, surgical and oncology floors will be daily from 9:00 a.m. – 9:00 p.m. except for Intensive Care Unit (ICU)
+Visitation on medical, surgical, and oncology floors will be daily from 9:00 a.m. – 9:00 p.m. except for Intensive Care Unit (ICU)

-ICU visitation is 11:00 a.m. – 9:00 p.m.
+ICU visitation is 10:00 a.m. – 9:00 p.m.

 Family who are not able to visit in person are welcome to contact the patient using video conferencing (FaceTime, etc.)